-But, with this pedal power phone charger, you can charge all your mobile devices without any electricity.
+But, with this pedal power phone charger, you can charge all your cell phones without any electricity.

 Solar Power Bank

-There are numerous solar chargers available, which will allow you to enjoy your sun, and your mobile phone, without having to worry about the battery dying.
+There are numerous solar chargers available, which will allow you to enjoy your sun, and your cell phone, without having to worry about the battery dying.

 Standard power banks will eventually run out of charge, no matter how powerful they are.

 However, with a solar power bank, even it if it runs out, you can simply place it out in the sun, and it will become charged one more.